Medical Logo Design Explained

 The process begins with a team of five designers, who take your information and come up with ideas for you to review.
 From these choices, you select the one you like (or elements from more than one that you’d like to incorporate) and the design team makes any changes you’d like until you are absolutely satisfied with the results.

 Your logo will be delivered in all of the formats you need to send to designers, sign makers, printers, web developers, and advertising agents.
-This way, you can have a uniform logo everywhere you need it, for every purpose.
+This way, you can have a uniform brand image everywhere you need it, for every purpose.

 For more indepth reading about medical industry branding you can read our branding guide here.